top of page

 Ceremony honors Martin Luther King's Simsbury legacy

-Katherine Napier and Today Publishing received a First Place SPJ Award for this story • SPJ = Society of Professional Journalists
+Katherine Napier and Today Magazine have received a first-place SPJ award for this story

-Every year, the third Monday in January is dedicated to a man who led the Montgomery Bus Boycott, organized the March on Washington, and contributed much more to the cause of the civil rights movement and equality.
+Every year, the third Monday in January is dedicated to a man who led the Montgomery Bus Boycott, organized the March on Washington, and contributed much more to the cause of equality and the civil rights movement.

 In schools across the nation students learn about Martin Luther King Jr. and his accomplishments, but what many don’t know is that King spent time in Simsbury, a fact that some once thought to be a suburban myth.